CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 * Click in the machine name and check that there is a security group that allow SSH connections from your current IP.
 See the [security group](../launch-vm-from-web-gui/#firewalls-and-security-groups) article for more information on how to create a SSH security group.

 * Now you need to know which user name is configured in the Virtual Machine to let your SSH keypair to log in.
 Different distributions/images have different user names.
 Third-party images can use any user name, please check the respective documentation.
-The default images provided by Pouta CSC have the following user names:
+For the default images provided by Pouta CSC, have a look to the [Images](https://docs.csc.fi/cloud/pouta/images/#images) documentation article, the information there is kept up to date with any addition or change.

-    * for CentOS7 VMs is `cloud-user`

-    * for Ubuntu VMs is `ubuntu`

-    * for CentOS8 VMs is `centos`

 !!!
 Info

-    With the default CSC images, when you try logging in as `root`, you get a message that tells you which username to use instead.
+    It is a common practise for images, when you try to login as `root`, to get a message back telling you which username to use instead.

     ```sh
     $ ssh root@86.xxx.xxx.xxx